ecadlabs/taquito/docs/wallet_API.md

 const options = {
   name: 'MyAwesomeDapp',
   iconUrl: 'https://taquito.io/img/favicon.svg',
-  network: { type: 'ghostnet' },
+  network: { type: 'shadownet' },
   enableMetrics: true,
 };
 const wallet = new BeaconWallet(options);
 ```

 The necessary bare minimum to instantiate the wallet is an object with a `name` property that contains the name of your dapp and the network you want it to point to.
-In this case, we choose to point it to `ghostnet`.
+In this case, we choose to point it to `shadownet`.
 However, the Beacon wallet allows you to customize your dapp responses to different events.
 In the example above, instead of getting the default Beacon pop-up after the user connects the wallet, it will display the available data in the console.
 You can use whatever solution you prefer for feedback.
 You can find a list of all the default handlers [in the beacon-sdk Github repo](https://github.com/airgap-it/beacon-sdk/blob/master/packages/beacon-dapp/src/events.ts).

 The `enableMetrics` property is an optional parameter that allows you to enable or disable the collection of metrics.
 It also allows the user to report bugs via a link in the wallet pop-up.